Loyola Marymount University

 LMU’s key points of differentiation are that it is a medium, Jesuit university located in Los Angeles.
 Students have access to LA, Division I sports and a range of programs within a nurturing environment where professors know their names.
 Emphasis on critical thinking and practical application of classical skills and training is all part of Jesuit education.
 These three things characterize experience of going to college at LMU.

-LMU admits about half of applicants.
-The current class had a weighted GPA of 3.7 (unweighted 3.5 out of 4) with average SAT scores of 1215 CR/M and 27 ACT.
+LMU admits roughly 40% of its applicants.
+The average weighted GPA of 3.96 with average SAT scores of 1350 EBR/M and 30 ACT.
 About 10% of students qualify for merit aid ranging from $2K to a full ride.
-The average amount is $10,000.
+The average amount is $11,700.

 Film School Admissions: Admission to the film program is highly competitive.
 Last year there were 700 apps for 75 spaces for production.
 LMU wants people who are creative and can express themselves.
 The personal statement and how you tell your story is extremely important for admissions.